 Post-Workout: Drink 1 liter for every 1000 calories you burn

-Your diet plays a major role in your body’s health, ability to perform and recover.
-Consuming a balanced diet of proteins, carbohydrates and good fats daily will prepare you for any challenge in class.
+Your diet plays a significant role in your body’s health, ability to perform and recover.
+Consuming a balanced diet of proteins, carbohydrates, and good fats daily will prepare you for any challenge in class.
 But, to really cash in on the physical rewards of training, you need to optimize your pre + post workout meals.